 The whole time you are doing what you love and you are learning, improving and growing.

-And yet, at the same time, the self-taught artist has never been taught the easiest, or the most effective, way to convey perspective in a landscape, or mood in a human face, or realistic balance between compositional elements.
+And yet, at the same time, the self taught artists have never been taught the easiest, or the most effective, way to convey perspective in a landscape, or mood in a human face, or realistic balance between compositional elements.

 You would never have had the benefit of somebody explaining the importance of complementary colors, the dramatic emphasis of light dynamics and how to easily and beautifully realize this, the thousand ways to make what you are already doing easier, faster, better and even more fun.

-And the self-taught artist generally never gets any feedback or real criticism from anybody but friends and family members – that is, not from anybody who is essentially impartial and who has a trained eye.
+And the self taught artists generally never get any feedback or real criticism from anybody but friends and family members – that is, not from anybody who is essentially impartial and who has a trained eye.